alpalacioc2/ieee-competition-2026/README.md

-IEEE Hardware Competition Codebase
+IEEE Hardware Competition Codebase (2026)

-This repository contains the code for our senior design project — the IEEE Hardware Competition Robot (2026).
+This repository contains the software stack for our senior design project — the IEEE SoutheastCon 2026 Hardware Competition Robot.
 The codebase is organized into three major components:

 ground_robot/ — firmware + high-level software for the ground robot

-drone/ — code for the aerial/drone subsystem
+drone/ — logic for the aerial subsystem

-tasks/ — logic for completing individual IEEE competition tasks
+tasks/ — implementations for individual IEEE competition tasks

-Branches
+Branching Workflow
 main

+Stable, competition-ready code.
-Stable / competition-ready code.
-This must always be safe to flash and run.
+This branch must always be safe to flash and run on hardware.

 dev

-Active development / integration branch where new features are tested.
+Active development and integration branch.
+New features are merged here before they are considered stable.

-Team agreed to push directly dev.
-All changes must go through a Pull Request that way we can recover code if needed.
+Team Rule: Pushes go to dev only.
+All changes must be made through a Pull Request so the team can track changes, review code, and recover previous versions if needed.

-Repo Layout
+Repository Layout
 ground_robot/ — Ground Robot Code

-Contains everything required for the main ground robot platform.
+Contains all low-level and high-level software for the main robot platform.

 firmware/

-Microcontroller code: motor control, encoders, sensors, PWM, PID loops.(Arduino Mega)
+Microcontroller (Arduino Mega) firmware, including:

+Motor control

+Encoders

+Sensors & input modules

+PWM generation

+PID control loops

 src/

-High-level logic such as line-tracking, camera/image processing, navigation, ROS2 nodes, and helper libraries.
+High-level control logic such as:

+Line-tracking algorithms

+Camera / image-processing modules

+Navigation logic

+ROS2 nodes

+Utility/helper libraries

 tests/
-Debug utilities, hardware tests, and subsystem validation code.

-Additional files (e.g., Testing.cpp, testpi.txt)
-Early testing files used during development.
+Used for hardware validation and debugging:

+Motor & sensor tests

+Prototype behavior scripts

+Temporary subsystem evaluation code

+Additional files such as Testing.cpp or testpi.txt represent early development experiments.

-drone/ — Aerial / UAV Code
+drone/ — Aerial / UAV Subsystem

-Contains the drone-side logic used for aerial tasks.
+Contains the drone-side logic used for aerial support tasks.

-drone.cpp(template)
-Base module for drone communication and control.
+drone.cpp (template) — Base module for UAV communication and control

-src/
-Reserved for expanding drone features such as vision, positioning, and task handling.
+src/ — Space reserved for future features such as onboard vision, pose estimation, or task handling

 tasks/ — Competition Task Logic

-Contains code dedicated to specific IEEE competition behaviors.
+Implements code that performs specific IEEE competition tasks.

-task.cpp(template)
-Central logic related to fulfilling competition tasks.

-src/
+task.cpp (template) — Core logic for interacting with task objectives

-Supporting modules for mission sequencing, scoring tasks, or multi-robot coordination.
+src/ — Supporting modules for mission sequencing, scoring, or multi-robot coordination